marjerie/marjerie.github.io/_pages/about.md

   - /about.html
 ---

 I am an undergraduate student pursuing a Bachelor's degree in Electronics and Communications Engineering from Sri Sivasubramaniya Nadar College of Engineering.
-I work on algorithm development for rural smart grid systems at the Solarillion Foundation.
-My interests also include research in Computer Architecture and Parallel Computing.
+My interests include research in Computer Architecture and Parallel Computing.